bpagador/reading-notes/class-01.md

 Indentation also helps make code easier to read.
 It makes parent-child relationships visible.

-Comments are written in HTML using the following syntax: <!-- comment -->.
+Comments are written in HTML using the following syntax: .

 Need more explanation on <meta> and <iframe> (is it used still?)